Vulcan (hypothetical planet): Attempts to confirm the discovery

 Numerous reports reached Le Verrier from other amateurs who claimed to have seen unexplained transits.
 Some of these reports referred to observations made many years earlier, and many were not dated, let alone accurately timed.
 Nevertheless, Le Verrier continued to tinker with Vulcan's orbital parameters as each newly reported sighting reached him.
 He frequently announced dates of future Vulcan transits.
 When these failed to materialize, he tinkered with the parameters some more.

 Shortly after 08:00 on 29 January 1860, F.A.R.
 Russell and three other people in London saw an alleged transit of an intra-Mercurial planet.
-An American observer, Richard Covington, many years later claimed to have seen a well-defined black spot progress across the Sun's disk around 1860 when he was stationed in Washington Territory.
+Many years later, an American observer, Richard Covington, claimed to have seen a well-defined black spot progress across the Sun's disk around 1860 when he was stationed in Washington Territory.

-No "observations" of Vulcan were made in 1861.
+No observations of Vulcan were made in 1861.
 Then, on the morning of 20 March 1862, between 08:00 and 09:00 Greenwich Time, another amateur astronomer, a Mr. Lummis of Manchester, England, saw a transit.
 His colleague, whom he alerted, also saw the event.
 Based on these two men's reports, two French astronomers, Benjamin Valz and Rodolphe Radau, independently calculated the object's supposed orbital period, with Valz deriving a figure of 17 days and 13 hours and Radau a figure of 19 days and 22 hours.

 On 8 May 1865 another French astronomer, Aristide Coumbary, observed an unexpected transit from Istanbul, Turkey.

 Between 1866 and 1878, no reliable observations of the hypothetical planet were made.
 Then, during the total solar eclipse of July 29, 1878, two experienced astronomers, Professor James Craig Watson, the director of the Ann Arbor Observatory in Michigan, and Lewis Swift, from Rochester, New York, both claimed to have seen a Vulcan-type planet close to the Sun.
-Watson, observing from Separation Point, Wyoming, placed the planet about 2.5 degrees southwest of the Sun and estimated its magnitude at 4.5.
-Swift, observing the eclipse from a location near Denver, Colorado, saw what he took to be an intra-mercurial planet about 3 degrees southwest of the Sun.
+Watson, observing from Separation Point, Wyoming, placed the planet about 2.5 degrees south-west of the Sun and estimated its magnitude at 4.5.
+Swift, observing the eclipse from a location near Denver, Colorado, saw what he took to be an intra-mercurial planet about 3 degrees south-west of the Sun.
 He estimated its brightness to be the same as that of Theta Cancri, a fifth-magnitude star which was also visible during totality, about six or seven minutes from the "planet".
 Theta Cancri and the planet were nearly in line with the Sun's centre.